Jessietbl/mistral-vs-zephyr-extraction/README.md

 * OCR quality materially affects extraction accuracy.
 * This project demonstrates model evaluation, not production deployment.
 * Larger-scale evaluation would be needed before production use.

+## Deployment Constraint

+The benchmark was intentionally restricted to models that can run on free or low-cost Google Colab environments.

+Hardware:
+- Google Colab T4 GPU
+- ~15 GB VRAM

+Model Requirements:
+- Single-GPU execution
+- 4-bit quantization
+- No distributed inference
+- No API-based commercial models

+The objective was to evaluate extraction quality under realistic resource constraints rather than maximize absolute performance.

 ## Future Work